corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-clientrpc-api.md

 Then, in a loop we generate randomly an Issue, a Pay, or an Exit transaction.

-The RPC we need to initiate a cash transaction is `startFlow`.
+The RPC function you need to initiate a cash transaction is `startFlow`.
 This starts an arbitrary flow given sufficient permissions to do so.

 ## Generating the transaction graph

-At last, we have everything in place: we start a couple of nodes, connect to them, and start creating transactions while listening on successfully created ones, which are dumped to the console.
+At last, you have everything in place: we start a couple of nodes, connect to them, and start creating transactions while listening on successfully created ones, which are dumped to the console.
 We just need to run it!

 ```text